Release Date: 09/11/2016

 “We are concerned that these scammers are targeting residents and we, together with the police, try to keep people aware of the wide range of scams.
 The details of scams often change and so we cannot cover every eventuality but these emails are a con.
 Council Tax issues are dealt with by the Council – not HMRC.
 So, if you are contacted by anyone purporting to be from HMRC about your Council Tax, you should smell a rat.

-“Indeed, any email or phone call making any unsolicited offer of money or help should be treated with skepticism.
+“Indeed, any email or phone call making any unsolicited offer of money or help should be treated with scepticism.

 “If you are on the receiving end of any scam, please report it.”